 Both of these games were popular to new and returning students alike and received positive reactions all around.

-Other events students could look forward to this week include Dirty Bingo on Sept.
+Other events students could look forward to during the week included Dirty Bingo on Sept.
 6, as well as the Buskerfest and Vendor Fair, held on Sept.
 7.